Saving Face (2004 film): Character development

-Saving Face centralizes the relationships between women and their perspectives, mainly that of Vivian and Wil and Wil and Ma.
+Saving Face centralizes the relationships between women and their perspectives, mainly that of Vivian and Wil and Wil’s Ma.
 At the start of the movie, Wil is guarded, focused on work and juggling her life as a lesbian in the city and a dutiful daughter in the Chinese community in Flushing, Queens.
 Vivian acts as a link between Wil's two worlds (the city and Flushing).
 By falling in love with Wil and wanting her to be open about their relationship, Vivian gave her the confidence to come out to her mother and her community.
 Eventually, Wil is able to come out which allows for her to start living her life as her true life which also inspires her to stop her mother's unwanted wedding, giving her the same gift of freedom.

 Ma's character starts as being dependent, not open about her feelings and willing to marry a man only to restore her father's honour.
 After being banished from Flushing for her scandalous pregnancy, she is able to deepen her relationship with Wil while simultaneously becoming more independent and in tune with her own feelings.
 Furthermore, the film briefly addresses the issue of anti-Black racism in Asian communities when Ma insisted that Jay, Wil's African American neighbour use paper plates because it is "safer."
 However, as the movie progresses, Ma becomes close friends with Jay, demonstrating her ability to change her traditional views.

 The evolution of the importance of saving face is also intertwined with the character development of Wil and Ma since as they become more empowered and sexually liberated, they begin to care less about saving face, implying the possibility of change in traditional Chinese family ethics.
 The ending scene of the movie included Ma, Wil, and Vivian as a way to indicate Wil's development where all aspects of her life have now become interconnected.
 The end is also a result of the relationships between these three women, further demonstrating the importance of their relationships in achieving "personhood and…empowerment…The progressive liberating process of coming out of the closet embraced by Ma and Wil in the end also invokes cultural change in the Chinese American community."